OpenNebula/docs/source/open_cluster_deployment/storage_setup/file_ds.rst

       ID NAME                      CLUSTER         IMAGES TYPE DS       TM 0 system                    -                    0 sys  -        dummy 1 default                   -                    0 img  dummy    dummy
-       2 files                     -                    0 fil  fs       ssh
+       2 files                     -                    0 fil  fs       local
-     100 kernels                   -                    0 fil  fs       ssh
+     100 kernels                   -                    0 fil  fs       local

 You can check more details of the datastore by issuing the ``onedatastore show <ds_id>`` command.

 Host Configuration
 ==================

-The recommended ``ssh`` driver for the File Datastore does not need any special configuration for the Hosts.
+The recommended ``local`` driver for the File Datastore does not need any special configuration for the Hosts.
 Just make sure that there is enough space under the datastore location (``/var/lib/one/datastores`` by default) to hold the VM files in the Front-end and Hosts.

 If different ``DS_MAD`` or ``TM_MAD`` attributes are used, refer to the corresponding node set up guide of the corresponding driver.